music dictionary : As - As

 Assenza(Italian f.) absent, lack (shortage)

-asseoir(French) sit, sit down, establish, base
+asseoir(French) to sit, to sit down, to establish, to base

 Asse per lavare(Italian f.) washboard

-asserire(Italian) assert
+asserire(Italian) to assert

 assermenté(French) sworn